Health care facilities are prohibited from disposing of hazardous waste pharmaceuticals down the toilet or drain [266.505].

 Pharmaceutical waste generated by various types of medical facilities can be a difficult waste stream to manage.
 Not only does your facility need to comply with all applicable hazardous and solid waste regulations, but they must also comply with any overlapping regulations from:

 Proper disposal of pharmaceutical waste is an emerging issue nationally as low levels of various pharmaceutical compounds have been found in waterways across the country.
 This online group provides a national dialogue to organize, discuss and track ideas, projects, grants, and other issues.
 Participants are primarily from various government agencies, but others are welcome to join.

-Some retailers sell mail back products for unwanted medicines.
+Some retailers sell mail-back products for unwanted medicines.
 These are suitable for household use as long as you follow package directions.
-There are also products available to mix with medications so they can be disposed in the trash.
+There are also products available to mix with medications so they can be disposed of in the trash.
 They are also designed for use by homeowners.

 Can't find a disposal site or drop-off event?

 If you cannot find a disposal site or drop-off event, place the medications in the household trash after taking precautions to prevent accidental ingestion by humans or animals.

 To protect the environment, please use these guidelines instead of flushing medications:

 Keep in the original container.
 This will help identify the contents if they are accidentally ingested.

 Mark out your name & prescription number for safety.